dmitry-shchetinin/LineFlow/README.md

 1. Source code for the library as well as files required to build it on Windows or Unix systems.
 2. Source code for Matlab wrappers, which make the library easily callable from Matlab.
-3. Pre-built files for library and Matlab wrappers (in 'lib' directory).
+3. Pre-built files for Windows for the library and Matlab wrappers (in 'lib' directory).
 4. Example scripts of calling the library in C and Matlab.
 5. A Matlab script that plots the boundary of the feasible set of the original constraint and its constructed approximation.